jallard-007/Signal/README.md

-# CL
+# Signal

 WIP

-A compiler, written in C++, for my custom language
+A compiler for my custom language (Signal)

 Uses CMake as a build tool and Catch2 for testing